 Before Evina could move, the chairman lifted him up by the neck and put him close to his face.
 "We will dominate the planet!
 Pathetic toons like you will never stand in our way!"
 He hurled Evina into a large barrel of boiling dip.

 There was a shrill beeping that woke Evina in the dark.
 It was such a terrible sound to hear.
 Couldn't anyone get some sleep around here?
-He wondered.
 It continued its merciless beeping.
 "Won't somebody make it stop?" he asked.
-When nobody answered, he got out of bed and found the source of beeping to be coming from a clock that said 4:00 AM.
+When nobody answered, he got out of bed and found the source of beeping to be coming from a clock that read 4:00 AM.
 He couldn't believe so much time has passed since yesterday already.